D7ry/cs184-proj-writeup/proj1/writeup.md

 As shown through the pixel inspector, regardless of the SS rate, bilinear interpolation delivers a much smoother longitudinal&latitudial line.

-Under native resolution, the lines are intermittent points under nearest neighbor sampling, but bilinear interpolation method successfully renders the contour of the lines.
+Under the native resolution, the lines are intermittent points under nearest neighbor sampling, but the bilinear interpolation method successfully renders the contour of the lines.

-Bilinear interpolation still wins under higher sampling rate; the lines it renders are less jagged than the counterpart.
+Bilinear interpolation still wins under a higher sampling rate; the lines it renders are less jagged than the counterpart.

 Looking at the overall picture, bilinear interpolation renders a much smoother image.
 Their differences are most noticeable at places where texture color changes abruptly: e.g. near a thin line like the longitudinal&latitudinal line.

-The rationale behind is similar to the anti-aliasing technique: the lower the frequency achived using blending, the smoother the jags-usually occuring at high frequency areas-are rendered.
+The rationale behind is similar to the anti-aliasing technique: the lower the frequency achieved using blending, the smoother the jags-usually occurring at high-frequency areas-are rendered.

 ## Part 6: "Level sampling" with mipmaps for texture mapping

-As discussed in part 5, texture sampling can have artifacts at high frequency areas for which the model has less than enough pixels to sample.
+As discussed in part 5, texture sampling can have artifacts at high-frequency areas for which the model has less than enough pixels to sample.
 We've discussed 2 ways to minimize the artifacts: super-sampling and interpolated pixel sampling.
 "Level sampling" is a third way to do so, which comes with its own set of advantages and drawbacks.

-The idea behind level sampling is simple: instead of sampling from the highest resolution texture all the time(as in part 5), we sample from a down-sampled version of the texeture(A.K.A. mipmap) depending on the distance between the pixel and the camera.
+The idea behind level sampling is simple: instead of sampling from the highest resolution texture all the time(as in part 5), we sample from a down-sampled version of the texture (A.K.A. mipmap) depending on the distance between the pixel and the camera.
 This gives 3 main benefits:
 1. Performance.
-Sampling from a lower resolution texture is much faster than sampling from a higher resolution texture.
+Sampling from a lower-resolution texture is much faster than sampling from a higher-resolution texture.
 2. Visual quality.
-Sampling from a lower resolution texture can reduce the artifacts caused by high frequency areas, which has been pre-processed during the compression where high-frequency areas are filtered and blended.
+Sampling from a lower resolution texture can reduce the artifacts caused by high-frequency areas, which have been pre-processed during the compression where high-frequency areas are filtered and blended.
 3. Memory.
-Lower-resolution textures simply takes up less memory, however, storing mipmap costs an additional of  1/3 of the original texture's space.
+Lower-resolution textures simply take up less memory, however, storing mipmap costs an additional 1/3 of the original texture's space.

 ### Implementation
-To accomdate for 6 differnt combination of level sampling, `Texture::sample()` has been restructured:
+To accommodate for 6 different combinations of level sampling, `Texture::sample()` has been restructured:
 ```cpp
 Color Texture::sample(const SampleParams& sp) {
   switch (sp.lsm) {